Special Episode – Maisie Craddock YouTuber Interview

 Maisie Craddock

 Yeah.
 Yeah.
 So as I said, Before, I had no idea sort of what being part of the web team would involve.
 But it ended up being probably one of the best jobs in my opinion, at camp because I was still part of I shared a bunk with the kids.
 And I was still part of sort of my own division.
 So at nighttime and stuff, I would like still look after them.
 And when we were doing activities in the evening, I would be with them and my fellow counsellors that are in that division.
 But in my actual job, I was slightly isolated from not isolated, I was just away from the kids that I was like, assigned to, which was nice, because I then would get a schedule each day, and it would tell me, so in the morning, you need to go and take pictures of the seven-year-old boys that are playing football, then after that, you need to go to take pictures of the older girls that are on an outdoor adventure.
-And I would just have like, I would just go and spend an hour with each, like different ages of kids, and take pictures of them of what activities they were doing.
-And then at the end of the day, I would upload all those pictures onto the Chestnut Lake website for their parents to be able to see what they’re up to.
-And so I loved it because it meant then that I would spend an hour with not only different kids, but also the counsellors that were looking after those kids, and also the specialists that were at that area as well.
+I would just go and spend an hour with each, like different ages of kids, and take pictures of them of what activities they were doing.
+Then at the end of the day, I would upload all those pictures onto the Chestnut Lake website for their parents to be able to see what they’re up to.
+So I loved it because it meant then that I would spend an hour with not only different kids, but also the counsellors that were looking after those kids, and also the specialists that were at that area as well.
 So it meant that sort of everyone knew me at camp, I was always sort of going around.
 And I would return back, you know, it wasn’t just, I’ve been with you one day, I’ll never come back to that group.
 Again, like I was obviously there for a long period of time.
 So it was really great.
-And like, it was really sort of rewarding in the sense of like parents loving to see what their kids are up to.
-And kids being like, oh, take this picture of us.
-And it was really fun.
-And like also, on a personal level.
+It was really sort of rewarding in the sense of like parents loving to see what their kids are up to.
+The kids being like, oh, take this picture of us, it was really fun.
+Also, on a personal level.
 It really improved my own skills, like photography and stuff like that.
 So it was a good role.

 Andrew Waterhouse